FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

-The output coefficients, *p\_OCoeffC*, represent the yields per hectare.
+The output coefficient, *p\_OCoeffC*, represents the yields per hectare.
-They are used to define the nutrient uptake by the crops, *p\_nutNeed,*
+It is used to define the nutrient uptake by the crops, *p\_nutNeed,*
 based on the nutrient content, *p\_nutContent*.
 Values for
-*p\_nutContent* are taken from the German Fertilizer Directive
+*p\_nutContent* are taken from the German Fertiliser Directive
 (DüV 2007, Appendix 1).

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/cropping.gms GAMS /\s\sp_nutNeed\(c.*?nut.*?\$/ /;/)